-The following items should be considered prior to the termination of an employee.
-Not all items will apply to all employees or all circumstances.
-Please check those you have considered prior to making the termination decision.

-- Determine if the termination is the fault of the employee or the system.
-If the latter, termination may not solve the problem and chances are you will replace them with another failure. - The employee's personnel file has been reviewed and there is proper documentation supporting the termination decision, including investigation, warnings and witness statements. - Any company policies and procedures violated by the employee are reasonably related to the operation of the business or the employee' job performance. - Any discipline and termination actions follow company policies and procedures. - Other employees have been treated similarly under the same or similar circumstances. - The employee has been subjected to progressive discipline where warranted. - □ If the employee is within a protected class (over 40, female, minority, medical leave, pregnant, religious, military, victim of domestic violence or crime, disabled, etc.), improper motives have been ruled out. - All employee complaints (safety, health, discrimination, whistle-blowing, pay disparities, working conditions, etc.) have been fully investigated and the recommended termination is not the result of retaliation for communicating any grievance, claim or complaint. - Before recommending termination, have you considered: restructuring the job; moving the employee's work location; a demotion; a transfer; new supervision; leave without pay; referral to an employee assistance program; voluntary resignation; or other alternatives? - □ There are no implied, written or oral contracts with this employee governing the termination decision.
-(Check the employee handbook.) - The termination has been independently reviewed and approved by the Human Resources Department or another manager.
+mployee ame: Department: · all items will gitems should be considered prior to the termination of an employee.
+No apply to all employees or all circumstances.
+Please check those you have rior to making the termination decision. e if the termination is the fault of the employee or the system.
+If the latter, on may not solve the problem and chances are you will replace them with ailure. documen oyee's personnel file has been reviewed and there is proper tation supporting the termination decision, including investigation, and witness statements. cany policies and procedures violated by the employee are reasonably the operation of the business or the employee' job performance.
+Any disci pline and termination actions follow company policies and procedures.
+Other em ployees have been treated similarly under the same or similar ances.
+The empl oyee has been subjected to progressive discipline where warranted. leave, pre oloyee is within a protected class (over 40, female, minority, medical egnant, religious, military, victim of domestic violence or crime, disabled, roper motives have been ruled out. disparitie recomme yee complaints (safety, health, discrimination, whistle-blowing, pay s, working conditions, etc.) have been fully investigated and the ended termination is not the result of retaliation for communicating any s, claim or complaint. moving the commending termination, have you considered: restructuring the job; ne employee's work location; a demotion; a transfer; new supervision; nout pay; referral to an employee assistance program; voluntary on; or other alternatives? no implied, written or oral contracts with this employee governing the on decision.
+(Check the employee handbook.) nation has been independently reviewed and approved by the Human s Department or another manager.

-- U Written notice of termination has been prepared. - A plan has been adopted for informing the employee of their termination in a brief and dignified manner. - Termination is set for Tuesday, Wednesday or Thursday morning at the employee's office, in the conference room, or other "safe" place. - □ You have considered consulting an employment lawyer prior to the termination decision.
-(See www.worklaw.com)
+ш Written notice of termination has been prepared.
+A plan has been adopted for informing the employee of their termination in a brief and dignified manner.
+Termination is set for Tuesday, Wednesday or Thursday morning at the employee's office, in the conference room, or other "safe" place.
+You have considered consulting an employment lawyer prior to the termination decision.
+(See www.worklaw.com ) pervisor Date: